-We are looking forward to meeting all our pupils soon.
-Scoil Úna Naofa re-opens for pupils on Monday, August 31st.
-School Staff and the Board of Management are working hard to ensure that this is done in a safe manner, and we will be contacting our families with up to date information.
+Scoil Úna Naofa re-opened for pupils on Monday, August 31st.
+School Staff and the Board of Management worked hard to ensure that this was done in a safe manner.
 Here are our School Calendar for 2020-2021, Our Policy Statement and the Government Plan for re-opening schools.

 Parent Zone – Drop off and Collection Times

 - Please arrive to school at the correct time for your child’s class.
-Any parent/guardian entering into the school yard must wear a mask or face shield.
+Any parent/guardian entering into the school yard must wear a mask.

-- At the end of the school day, the children will be returned to their lines by teachers and support staff and can walk back to their parents, as they see you arrive to collect them, waiting behind the red line area once again.
+- At the end of the school day, the children will be returned to their lines by teachers and support staff and can walk to their parents.
+Parents, please wait behind the red line.

-- For children who may be especially anxious tomorrow, let them know that you will be waiting for them in the Parent Zone just behind their own lines.
+- Please let your child know that you will be waiting for them in the Parent Zone just behind their own lines.

 Information for parents to give to the children

 - Please chat to your children about starting back at school on Monday and make sure that they know the teachers and SNAs have missed them and are really looking forward to seeing them.

 - Explain that all staff will be wearing masks or face shields (visors).